 I believe becoming fairly wealthy at a young age is an incredible opportunity.
 We can live amazing and free lives where our time is no longer sucked up by repetitive tasks at jobs we don’t really want.
 Instead, we can spend our time improving our happiness, as well as others’.
 Once we own our time, we can spend it on meaningful and worthwhile hobbies, activities, and pursuits that actually move the dial in regards to overall quality of life.

 When I first started blogging in early 2011, I was one of the only people around showing the journey to financial freedom in real-time, using real numbers.
 I opened the books up to the world, showing all the ups and downs along the way.
 Well, it seems I inspired many to do the same – there’s now a whole community of fellow freedom fighters doing the same thing.
 And that’s incredible.
 I’m proud of that legacy.
 But at the same time, I feel like I’ve done as much as I could there.
 After five years and more than 1,000 articles discussing the climb up, it’s now time to discuss the view.

 I now want to touch lives in an even more profound way, using my writing to open up a whole new niche.
 While a lot of people are now doing what I’ve already done, I don’t see as many people doing what I’m setting out to do.

 So I hope you stick around.
+And I hope you contact me if you’re looking for coaching.
 I’m only here to motivate, inspire, and help others reach the top of Mt.
 Freedom, where the view is really special.
 Let’s enjoy the view together.